 At the T-Bar, look for the Game Trail

-singletrack beginning to the north.
+singletrack continuing to the north.
 Descend Game Trail

 and continue towards the base area.